cs2901/yape-bcp-project-ayuda-pe/Documentation/User_Guide/UserGuide.md

 - v1.3: Scrolling message: Using React it is possible to change the current layout of an HTML to react to a certain action.
 In this case, sending or receiving a message from AyudaPe will scroll the screen proportionally to the size of the message.
 - v1.4: Touchable questions: Using React it is possible to call a back-end function after touching an item.
 In this case, after touching an option in the chat the described action will call a function that retrieves information from the database to show.

+**Reynaldo Rojas (100%):** Send messages to Watson
+- v1.3 User can send requests via Postman.
+- v1.4 User can send messages and get a answer from the frontend.
+- v2.0 User can use the chatbot from anywhere since it is now deployed.

 **Rodrigo Bedoya (100%):** tracking questions without answers
-- v1.2: Save all user-chatbot interactions in database
+- v1.2: Save all messages in file.
+Load all messages from file
-- v1.3: Save all user-chatbot interactions where chatbot answered with default "unable to understand question" phrase.
-- v1.4: Save datetime of user-chatbot interaction to track most recent and most critical unanswered questions.
+- v1.3: Save / load only recent messages.
+- v1.4: Can choose to clear history / select after how much time history should be cleared.
+- v2.0: Show older messages as user goes up.

 **Reynaldo Rojas (100%):** feedback option
-- v1.2:
-- v1.3:
-- v1.4:
-- v2.0:
+- v2.0: User can send feeback.

 **Joe Acuña (34%), Bryan Díaz (33%), Juan Navarro (33%):** process question feature
 - v1.2 Integration with Watson Assistant API.